House at Parkdale, Vic., Australia

 from our caravan trip to the Northern Territory and Western Australia, 2003

-Hazel, a retired nurse, still has relatives at Cheltenham, UK, her original home, and are interested exchanges in Gloucestershire or nearby.
+Hazel, a retired nurse, still has relatives at Cheltenham, UK, her original home, and are interested in an exchange in Gloucestershire in October 2008.
 We have friends in the North East of the US and in California, and a long association with those regions, as well as various places in Europe, but we would be happy to consider new locations, just about anywhere.
 Besides our principal home, near the beach at Parkdale as described above, and we have a second home 1 ½ hours drive East in the Upper Yarra Valley, which is also a comfortable 2 story home: see details below.
 It is in a semi-rural environment, near vineyards and the bush, and close to the mountains.
 A car would be included.

 information on Melbourne see http:/www.melbourne.vic.gov.au/